CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 ## Command Categories

-While the CLI has a flat structure, the commands can be conceptually grouped into four functional categories:
+While the CLI has a flat structure, the commands can be conceptually grouped into these functional categories:

 - {{<link url="#validation-commands" text="Validation Commands">}}
 - {{<link url="#monitoring-commands" text="Monitoring Commands">}}